esrlabs/northstar/README.md

 ## Roadmap

-See the [open issues](https://github.com/esrlabs/northstar/issues) for a list of proposed features and known issues).
+See the [open issues](https://github.com/esrlabs/northstar/issues) for a list of proposed features and known issues.

 ## Questions and Help